 - A lot of blood has been lost or if bleeding is persistent and direct pressure fails to stop it.

-It can sometimes be difficult for pet owners to know when bleeding represents a veterinary emergency and when it can be treated at home.
+It can sometimes be difficult for pet owners to know when bleeding requires an emergency vet and when it can be treated at home.
 As a general rule of thumb, blood pumping out in spurts or dripping so fast that it makes a pool on the floor or soaks through a bandage within a few minutes is cause for alarm.
 Ears, feet, toenails, the tongue and the nose can bleed severely and may need veterinary attention to stop the loss of blood as quickly as possible.
 Whenever possible, you should attempt to control bleeding by covering the wound with a clean absorbent compress and applying direct pressure.
-However, consult your veterinarian for specific first aid instructions on controlling bleeding on the way to the veterinary hospital.
+However, consult your veterinarian for specific first aid instructions on controlling bleeding on the way to the vet.

 Bloating, Gastric Dilatation and Volvulus